Structural inequality: Racial

 Racial disparity in access and quality of healthcare is a serious problem in the United States and is reflected by evidence such as the fact that African American life expectancies lag behind that of whites by over 5 years, and African Americans tend to experience more chronic conditions.
 African Americans have a 30% higher death rate from cardiovascular disease and experience 50% more diabetic complications than their white counterparts.
 The Agency for Healthcare Research and Quality (AHRQ), directed by Congress, led an effort for the development of two annual reports by the Department of Health and Human Services (DHHS), the National Healthcare Quality Report and the National Healthcare Disparities Report, which tracked disparities in healthcare in relation to racial and socioeconomic factors.
 These reports developed about 140 measures of quality of care and about 100 measures of access to care, which were used to measure the healthcare disparities.
 The first reports, released in December 2003, found that blacks and Hispanics experienced poorer healthcare quality for about half of the quality measures reported in the NHQR and NDHR.
 Also, Hispanics and Asians experienced poorer access to care for about two thirds of the healthcare access measures.
 Recent studies on Medicare patients show that black patients receive poorer medical care than their white counterparts.
 Compared with white patients, blacks receive far fewer operations, tests, medications and other treatments, suffering greater illnesses and more deaths as a result.
 Measures done by the Agency for Healthcare Research and Quality (AHRQ) show that “fewer than 20% of disparities faced by Blacks, AI/ANs and Hispanics showed evidence of narrowing.”

 One specific study showed that African Americans are less likely than whites to be referred for cardiac catheterization and bypass grafting, prescription of analgesia for pain control, and surgical treatment of lung cancer.
 Both African Americans and Latinos also receive less pain medication than whites for long bone fractures and cancer.
 Other studies showed that African Americans are reported to receive fewer pediatric prescriptions, poorer quality of hospital care, fewer hospital admissions for chest pain, lower quality of prenatal care, and less appropriate management of congestive heart failure and pneumonia.

 Language-barriers became a large factor in the process of seeking healthcare due to the rise in minorities across the United States.
-In 2007, an estimate done by the Census Bureau stated that 33.6% of the United States belonged to racial ethnicities that were non-Hispanic whites.
+In 2007, an estimate done by the Census Bureau stated that 33.6% of the United States belonged to racial ethnicities other than non-Hispanic whites.
 Of people within the United States during this time, 20% spoke a language different from English at home.
 Having a language-barrier can cause many hurdles when pertaining to healthcare: difficulty communicating with health professionals, sourcing/the funding of language assistance, having little to no access to translators, etc. A 2050 projection showed that over 50% of the United States would belong to a racial category other than non-Hispanic white.
 Thus, demonstrating the rapid increase of minorities over time within the United States and the importance of it.